 - In order to graduate, each student has to create an electronic portfolio that demonstrates their leadership growth, in and outside the curriculum.
 Senior year, they defend their portfolios before a panel of students, teachers, family, and community members.

-- Twice each year, students complete a leadership survey that helps us figure out whether we are living up to our vision that everyone leads.
+- Each year, students complete a leadership survey that helps us figure out whether we are living up to our vision that everyone leads.

 Every Class is Leadership Class